Coupling Constant Relationships

 The Standard Model has three fundamental forces (electromagnetic, weak, and strong), each with its own coupling constant that determines how strongly it acts.
 These are normally treated as free parameters measured by experiment.
 This derivation argues that they are not free at all — they are set by the algebraic structure underlying each force.

 The approach.
-Each force is generated by a division algebra (complex numbers, quaternions, or octonions), and the coupling ratios are inversely proportional to the algebra’s dimension:
+Each force is generated by a division algebra (complex numbers, quaternions, or octonions), and the coupling ratios are proportional to the algebra’s dimension:

 The Weinberg angle — a key parameter mixing the electromagnetic and weak forces — comes from the embedding of the complex numbers inside the quaternions: one imaginary direction out of three, giving a high-energy prediction of one-third.

 The result.
-The coupling ratios are 4:2:1 at the algebraic scale.
+The coupling ratios are 1:2:4 at the algebraic scale.
 The Weinberg angle prediction sin2θW(Λ)=1/3\sin^2\theta_W(\Lambda) = 1/3 is a genuine structural constraint: it determines the electroweak crystallization scale ΛEW1010\Lambda_{\text{EW}} \approx 10^{10} GeV by matching sin2θW(MZ)=0.231\sin^2\theta_W(M_Z) = 0.231, and the electromagnetic coupling αem1(MZ)\alpha_{em}^{-1}(M_Z) then follows automatically from the same constraint.
-The strong coupling αs\alpha_s is suggestively close to 1/dim(O)=1/81/\dim(\mathbb{O}) = 1/8 at low scales, but this is not yet a precision prediction.
+The strong coupling αs\alpha_s is not directly predicted — it requires an independent determination of the SU(3) crystallization scale Λ3\Lambda_3 from bootstrap dynamics.
 Crucially, the framework predicts that the three couplings do not converge to a single unification point at high energy — a falsifiable prediction that distinguishes it from Grand Unified Theories.

 Why this matters.
 If correct, this eliminates the coupling constants as free parameters and replaces them with algebraic consequences of the division algebra chain.
 The no-unification prediction is experimentally testable.

 An honest caveat.
 The derivation introduces one structural postulate (the algebraic ratio rule).
 The Weinberg angle sector is well-controlled: the ratio constraint sin2θW=1/3\sin^2\theta_W = 1/3 determines ΛEW\Lambda_{\text{EW}} and αem\alpha_{em} from a single parameter.
-The strong coupling sector is less constrained: the near-coincidence 1/8αs(MZ)1/8 \approx \alpha_s(M_Z) is suggestive but requires an independent determination of the SU(3) crystallization scale Λ3\Lambda_3 to become a prediction.
+The strong coupling sector is open: αs(MZ)\alpha_s(M_Z) is not a framework output without an independent Λ3\Lambda_3 determination.

 Note on status.
 This derivation is provisional because its central claims depend on speed-of-light S1 (pseudo-Riemannian structure), mass-hierarchy S1 (tunneling-crystallization correspondence) (see Speed of Light, Mass Hierarchy).
-If those postulates are promoted to theorems, this derivation would be upgraded to rigorous.
+If those postulates are promoted to theorems, this derivation would be upgraded to derived.

 Statement